tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 geometries alongside the Python package [FractalDNA](http://github.com/natl/fractaldna), these changes should be done automatically.

-## Geometry Placements
+## Geometry placements

-The Geometry Definition files describe how the DNA placements should be put into the simulation world.
+The Geometry definition files describe how the DNA placements should be put into the simulation world.

 Often it will define tesselating cubes that join DNA together in a snake-like pattern, though it can also be used to place non-connected DNA elements (e.g. [this parameter study](https://www.sciencedirect.com/science/article/abs/pii/S1120179718300346)).